Estimating the mass of galactic components using machine learning algorithms: The Data

-where $\mathcal{R}^d$ denotes the $d-$dimensional feature space, $\mathcal{I}$ the label space and $n$ is the sample size.
-In this work, we consider two sets of features, the first corresponding to the u, g, r, i, and z absolute magnitudes that we dub hereafter as Set I. Such magnitudes are also available in the SDSS dataset; therefore, there is an observational counterpart.
-Within a second set (Set II), the same features as Set I are considered in addition to the maximum rotational velocity of the halo, $V_{\text{max}}$, to include information about the kinematics.
-In both cases, the predictions (labels) are $M_{\text{disk}}$, $M_{\star}$, and $M_{\text{tot}}$ as it is displayed in Table \ref{tab:table}.
+here $\mathcal{R}^d$ denotes the $d-$dimensional feature space and $\mathcal{I}$ is the label space.
+In this work, we consider two sets of features, $\textbf{X}_I$ and $\textbf{X}_{II}$. {The first corresponds to the absolute magnitudes $\textbf{X}_I=(\text{u, g, r, i,z})$, which we hereafter refer to as Set I}.
+Such magnitudes are also available in the SDSS dataset; therefore, there is an observational counterpart. {Within a second set (Set II), the same features as Set I are considered in addition to the maximum rotational velocity of the halo $\textbf{X}_{II}=(\text{u, g, r, i, z}, V_{\text{max}})$.
+In both cases, the predictions (labels) are $y= (M_{\text{disk}}, M_{\star}, M_{\text{tot}})$, as it is displayed in Table \ref{tab: features}.} An exploration of the data for each set was conducted using Pearson's correlation ratio,